vistadataproject/vistadataproject.github.io/README.md

 ### VistA Data:  High Altitude, Fresh Look on Data ...A Moonshot

-* __Landing Page Image:  Vista of a sunrise at the higest point of Maui, signifying "high altitude", "fresh look", "fresh new day", "rebirth", "future looking" and also and physical location of PJITC.
+__Landing Page Image__:  Vista of a sunrise at the higest point of Maui, signifying "high altitude", "fresh look", "fresh new day", "rebirth", "future looking" and also and physical location of PJITC.
 There is also a stunning image of a sunrise photo with moon...making this also a "moonshot" project for VA.

 * [Haleakala Sunrise with moonshot] (http://www.panoramio.com/photo/66396650)